 - While your chicken is cooking, rinse your Valencia rice.

-- Add your rinsed Valencia rise to the chicken and increase the head to medium.
+- Add your rinsed Valencia rice to the chicken and increase the heat to medium.
 Stir occasionally to ensure the rice doesn't stick to the bottom.
-Once it reaches a boil, drop the heat to low and continue to occasionally stir.
+Once it reaches a boil, drop the heat to low.
+Partially cover the pan and stir every couple of minutes to ensure it doesn't stick to the bottom of the pan.

-- Once your rice is cooked through (about 10 minutes), add your beer and lastly with your frozen peas.
-Carefully stir in the peas so they don't became mush and retain their shape.
+- Once your rice is cooked through (about 10-15 minutes), add your beer and lastly your frozen peas.
+Carefully stir in the beer and peas so they don't became mush and can retain their shape.
+Cook for another 2-3 minutes.

-- Add minced parsley and red pepper slices as garnish and serve hot.
+- Remove from the heat.
+Add minced parsley and red pepper slices as garnish and serve immediately.